chavert-ter-maat/Webserv-docker/README.md

 Parameters explained:

--b → Benchmark mode (no delay between requests)

--c250 → 250 concurrent users
+-b     Runs in benchmark mode (no delay between requests) -c250  Simulates 250 concurrent users

--t2M → Run for 2 minutes
+-t2M   Runs the test for 2 minutes

 After completion, review the Siege performance report.

 Stop the server with:

 CTRL + C
-Cleaning

-Exit the container:

-exit

-Remove Docker artifacts:

-make clean
-Design Highlights

-Event-driven architecture using poll()

-Clear separation of server and client socket management

-Graceful shutdown via signal handling

-Logging abstraction for debugging and traceability

-Containerized workflow for reproducibility

-Notes

-Fully testable in a real browser

-Designed for concurrency

-Built with a focus on correctness and memory safety

-Intended to comply with HTTP/1.1 behavior expectations

-License

-This project was developed for educational purposes.